tobiaswatzek/light-it-up/README.md

 # light-it-up

-Example web component using the lit-element library
+Example web component using the lit-element library.